 Coverage and Focus Areas Data center infrastructure, including server and storage evolution and adoption; specifically focused on SAN, NAS, DAS, hyperconverged and converged, hyperscale, high-performance computing, quantum computing, software-defined infrastructure, and x86, Power and ARM architectures and markets

-Role and Responsibilities Stephanie Long is an analyst in TBR’s Data Center Practice focused on the following markets: hyperscale, hyperconverged, high-performance computing, industry-standard servers, proprietary servers, mainframes, server virtualization, quantum computing, storage, software-defined infrastructure, enterprise networking and cloud components.
-Stephanie contributes to TBR’s quarterly syndicated reports, researching vendors including Dell Technologies, Hewlett Packard Enterprise, IBM, NetApp and Lenovo across the spectrum of data center technologies.
+Role and Responsibilities Stephanie Long is a senior analyst in TBR’s Data Center Practice focused on the following markets: enteprise edge, hyperscale, hyperconverged, high-performance computing, industry-standard servers, proprietary servers, mainframes, server virtualization, quantum computing, storage, software-defined infrastructure, enterprise networking and cloud components.
+Stephanie contributes to TBR’s quarterly syndicated reports, researching vendors including Dell Technologies, Hewlett Packard Enterprise, IBM and Lenovo across the spectrum of data center technologies.
 She also assesses and analyzes vendors’ financial and market strategies for TBR’s data center-related benchmarks, market forecasts and market landscapes.

 Experience and Background Prior to joining TBR, Stephanie spent five years in the public education sector.
 In that role, she developed curricula utilizing her research, presentation and analysis skills and instructed students of all ages, including in economics for adult education.

 Stephanie holds an M.Ed. in secondary education and a B.A. in history from the University of New Hampshire.